Guest Artist Workshop: Cultural Convergence, Arabic Calligraphy in The Chinese Style

 Haji Noor Deen is the first Chinese person to have received certification, or ijaza, in the Thuluth and Naskh Arabic calligraphic scripts of the Ottoman tradition, after extensive training with renowned Turkish calligrapher Hasan Çelebi.
 He has gone on to develop his own unique style, known as Ṣīnī (literally, “Chinese” in Arabic) which incorporates both Chinese and Arabic calligraphic elements to elaborate a Chinese Islamic calligraphic form for the Arabic script.

-This program is made possible in part by the PNC Foundation
+Program made possible in part by PNC Foundation and Deen Arts Foundation